deephyper/anl-22-summer-workshop/scripts/ALCF-ThetaGPU/README.rst

 We will be using the problem from the `first notebook of the workshop <https://github.com/deephyper/anl-22-summer-workshop/blob/main/notebooks/1-Hyperparameter-Search.ipynb>`_, optimizing a surrogate geophysical model from data.

-In this script we define the hyperparameter search space as well as run function, and feed it to a search instance using an MPI-based evaluator.
+In this ``search.py`` script we define the hyperparameter search space as well as run function, and feed it to a search instance using an MPI-based evaluator.

 .. code-block:: python
-    :caption: **file**: ``search.py``

     import os

     os.environ["TF_CPP_MIN_LOG_LEVEL"] = "3"